-A Permaculture Strategy for Port-au-Prince
+A Permaculture Strategy for Haiti

 People struggled to feed themselves in Haiti prior to the devastating earthquake on January 12.
 Yet techniques for sustainable local food production are widely known.
 For advice on how this knowledge could be integrated with relief efforts I sought out Geoff Lawton of the Australian Permaculture Research Institute.
 He answered my questions about how to strategize and deploy sustainable permaculture solutions across the country.

 EVAN O'NEIL: Given the ecological degradation in Haiti, and the need for food and fuel, how can permaculture projects help rehabilitate the landscape and provide sustainable livelihoods?

 GEOFF LAWTON: Permaculture projects can help through a holistic design approach that integrates people's ability, ingenuity, and skill-sets with the available resources that are locally understood.
 Integrating local people's skills together with local resources can increase community members' sense of self-reliance, have a unifying effect on the community, and empower local people to provide for their own needs, with the minimum amount of assistance from the outside world.

 This process fosters and creates a sense of independence for local people in a situation that can be portrayed by the outside media as insurmountable.
 So the psychological and physical result of permaculture projects is that it creates a beneficial turnaround for the people and the landscape from a disaster situation to a meaningful future and recovery.